 Another version, which makes sure you target the closest player.

 Focus and Mousevers

-Three macros.
+Three different macros.
 The first will cast your Blind on an arena target.
-Make two of these, the only change being a 1 and 2 for the X. Now you just have to mash the key and it will autotarget arena enemy #1 (or 2) and blind him.
+Replace the X with 1-5, depending on how many arena opponents you have.
+1-2 if you only do 2s.
+Now you just have to mash the key and it will autotarget arena enemy #1 (or 2) and blind him.
 The second will blind your focus target without losing your primary target.
 The last blinds your mouseover target without losing your main target.

 - /cast [@arenaX] Blind

 - /cast [@focus] Blind